 Once you’ve got an Individual Education Plan (IEP) in place for your child, it can be reviewed and updated whenever any member of the IEP team (including you) requests, but at a minimum, it will be updated annually.
 The IEPs for my kiddos are due in November and January respectively; however, I received two calls from the school last week about updating both their IEPs sooner, rather than later.
 Preparing for two IEP meetings to be held on the same day is just twice the fun, right? (<–insert sarcasm font)

-This article is based on a chapter from my upcoming book, Assemble Your Team: How to be the Parent of a Special Needs Child.
+This article is based on a chapter from my upcoming book, Lanterns on the Dark Path.
+It will be a guide for shifting your mindset and how to apply lessons on leadership, team-building, communication, and negotiation to advocating for your special needs child.
 If you’d like to make sure you don’t miss future articles and info about the book as it nears publication, sign up here!

 Individual Education Plan Annual Review Meeting

 How you prepare for this meeting will be largely determined by a few key factors: How do you feel about the services your child received over the course of the last year?
 Has anything major changed for your child (like a new diagnosis)?
 How are things different for your child this year vs last year (for example, are there any new problems arising from different social and educational expectations which weren’t present last year)?
 Do you feel like the data being collected is sufficient and accurately measuring progress (or lack of) towards the IEP goals?